egorzhdan/Musikt/readme.md

 ```
 // Retrieve an artist by ID:
 val a = AppleMusic.getArtist("178834")    // returns an Artist instance
 println(a.name)                           // prints "Bruce Springsteen"
 println(a.genreNames.joinToString())      // prints "Rock"
+val b = a.albums                          // list of references to albums
+val c = b.first().fetch()                 // loads and returns an Album

 // Retrieve an album by ID:
 val a = AppleMusic.getAlbum("310730204")  // returns an Album instance